ibm-cloud-docs/cloud-object-storage/basics/endpoints.md

 Requests must be sent to the endpoint associated with a given bucket's location.
 If you aren't sure where a bucket is located, there is an [extension to the bucket listing API](/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-list-buckets-extended) that returns the location and storage class information for all buckets in a service instance.

+When using Virtual Private Endpoints in an application that makes requests to IBM COS, it may be necessary to add some additional configuration for authentication.
+The IBM COS SDKs will automatically attempt to fetch an IAM token from `https://iam.cloud.ibm.com/identity/token`.
+If you are using a virtualized endpoint for token acquisition you will need alter the IAM endpoint appropriately.
+{: note}

 ## Regional Endpoints
 {: #endpoints-region}